 Per Academic Policy (see the Academic Catalog), courses must have enrollment of ≥ 6 tuition-paying students in order to remain in active standing.
-Courses with less than 6 student enrolled will be cancelled at the discretion of the Provost.
+Courses with less than 6 student enrolled may be cancelled at the discretion of the Provost.
 Following is the timeline and actions for this decision:

-- The Registrar will take a census of all upcoming term courses 6 weeks prior to the start of the term.
+- The Registrar/Associate Dean of Academic Administration or the Associate Registrar will take a census of all upcoming term courses 6 weeks prior to the start of the term.
 All instructors with courses of less than 6 students enrolled (with the exception of practical training courses) will be notified that the particular class may be subject to cancellation. - The instructor will have 2 weeks in order to build the enrollment in the course to the required level.
 One idea to accomplish this is to arrange for the course to be advertised in the student weekly newsletter.
-Such language can be forwarded to the Registrar who will make arrangements for it to run in the next upcoming newsletter. - Courses than still have less than 6 students enrolled at 4 weeks prior to the start of the term will be cancelled at the discretion of the Provost.
-The Registrar will notify the students of this cancellation, post the cancellation on the website and the Provost will also direct the Human Resources office to modify the instructor's current contract.
+Such language can be forwarded to the Registrar/Associate Dean of Academic Administration or the Associate Registrar who will make arrangements for it to run in the next upcoming newsletter. - Courses than still have less than 6 students enrolled at 4 weeks prior to the start of the term will be cancelled at the discretion of the Provost.
+The Registrar/Associate Dean of Academic Administration or the Associate Registrar will notify the students of this cancellation, post the cancellation on the website and the Provost will also direct the Human Resources office to modify the instructor's current contract.